boredazfcuk/docker-icloudpd/README.md

 This command line option will delete the system keyring file.
 You will need to run this if you change your Apple ID password.
 To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
 `docker exec -it icloudpd sync-icloud.sh --RemoveKeyring`

+**--EnableDebugging**
+This command line option will edit the config file so that debugging is enabled.
+This will automatically be picked up the next time a synchronisation takes place.
+There should be no need to restart the container

+**--DisableDebugging**
+This command line option will edit the config file so that debugging is disabled.
+This will automatically be picked up the next time a synchronisation takes place.
+There should be no need to restart the container

 ## HEALTH CHECK